 WCOG completed an update of the regional Human Services Transportation Plan (HSTP) in 2022 (SFY 2023).
-In SFY 2025 WCOG will continue the HSTP planning process by:
+In SFY 2026 WCOG will continue the HSTP planning process by:

-- Community outreach to maintain continuity of the HST Steering Committee. - Review progress towards stated HSTP goals. - Review of implementation of HS projects funded by WSDOT Consolidated Grant Program. - Ongoing engagement with HST Steering Committee and facilitated dialogue with other, related outreach efforts such as WCOG's CTAG.
+- Community outreach to maintain continuity of the HST Steering Committee. - Review progress towards stated HSTP goals. - Ongoing engagement with HST Steering Committee and facilitated dialogue with other, related outreach efforts such as WCOG's CTAG.